-EEG neurofeedback has been applied to substance use disorders for over 30 years, demonstrating promising results in well-controlled intervention studies, such as good adherence, reduced addiction severity, and psychosocial benefits even in patients with severe substance abuse.
-For example, neurofeedback training has been shown to reduce temptation and craving for drugs, as indicated by an attentional bias towards drug-related stimuli, in patients addicted to cocaine (Horrel et al., 2010), and can decrease mental health symptoms associated with alcohol abuse (Peniston & Kulkosky, 1991).
+EEG neurofeedback has been applied to substance use disorders for over 30 years, demonstrating promising results in well-controlled intervention studies, such as good adherence, reduced addiction severity, and psychosocial benefits, even in patients with severe substance abuse.
+For example, temptation and craving of drugs have been shown to decrease following neurofeedback training in patients addicted to cocaine (Horrel et al., 2010) or alcohol (Peniston & Kulkosky, 1991).

 The Neural Imbalance:

-EEG alterations are dependent upon several factors, such as the type of substance or duration of use (Sokhadze et al., 2008).
-For example, in alcoholic patients, most studies report EEG alterations in the beta and/or alpha bands (Bauer, 2001; Costa & Bauer, 1997; Ehlers & Philips, 2007; Rangaswamy et al., 2004; Finn & Justus, 1999), while in chronic marijuana users, a persistent “alpha hyperfrontality” (i.e., elevations of alpha absolute power, relative power, and interhemispheric coherence over the frontal cortex) has been found in several studies (Andriot et al., 2022; Struve et al., 1999, 2003).
+Altered EEG patterns in individuals with substance use disorders depend on several factors, such as the type of substance or duration of use (Sokhadze et al., 2008).
+For example, in patients with alcohol use disorder, most studies report EEG alterations in the beta and/or alpha bands (Bauer, 2001; Costa & Bauer, 1997; Ehlers & Philips, 2007; Rangaswamy et al., 2004; Finn & Justus, 1999), while several studies (Andriot et al., 2022; Struve et al., 1999, 2003) found a significant association between chronic marijuana use and a persistent “alpha hyperfrontality” (i.e., elevations of alpha absolute power, relative power, and interhemispheric coherence over frontal cortex).

-Given the variation in type, duration, and severity of substance use, a neurofeedback protocol targeted to the observed brain activity has been advocated (Sokhadze et al., 2008).
+Given variation in type, duration, and severity of substance use, a neurofeedback protocol personalized for the observed brain activity has been advocated (Sokhadze et al., 2008).

 A recent review (Schmidt et al., 2017) identified seven EEG neurofeedback clinical intervention trials in substance use disorders since 2010, including four randomized controlled trials (RCTs).
 Across all seven studies, substances used included opiates (Dehghani-Arani et al., 2010; Dehghani-Arani et al., 2013), stimulants like cocaine and methamphetamine (Hashemian, 2015; Horrel et al., 2010; Rostami & Dehghani-Arani, 2015), alcohol (Lackner et al., 2015), as well as mixed substances and polydrugs (Keith et al., 2015).

-Sample sizes ranged from 10 to 100 participants, and the number of neurofeedback sessions varied from 10 to 30.
-Neurofeedback protocols were mainly the Peniston protocol and Scott-Kaiser modification.
-In all studies, neurofeedback supplemented other interventions (e.g., pharmacotherapy, cognitive behavioral therapy [CBT]).
+Sample sizes ranged from 10-100, and the number of neurofeedback sessions varied from 10-30.
+Neurofeedback protocols were mainly the Peniston protocol (some with adjustments) and Scott-Kaiser modification.
+In all studies, neurofeedback supplemented other interventions (e.g., pharmacotherapy, and psychosocial treatment like cognitive behavioral therapy [CBT]).

 The studies reported positive addiction-related outcomes, especially reductions of addiction severity and craving.
 There were also global psychological and health improvements in most studies.